olivernorred/olivernorreddotcom/public/blogposts/these-marquees-are-legit.md

 *Wow, these marquees are legit.*

 When’s the last time you heard that?
-On the web, `marquee`s have gotten a bad rap for, like, ten years.
+On the web, `<marquee>` has gotten a bad rap for, like, ten years.
 It’s been [deprecated](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee) for at least as long as I’ve been making web stuff.

 But the truth is, I like them.
 I like how they pull me away from the sanitized corporate easing functions that [Google and Twitter pound into our skulls](https://material.io/design/motion/understanding-motion.html#principles).
 I like to stare at them and I like to wait for the text to come around a second time.